umr4nlp/umr-guidelines/guidelines.md

 but they all require the introduction of a <span>have-condition</span>
 node.

-## Constructing the modal strength dependency structure
+#### Part 3-3-3.
+Constructing the modal strength dependency structure

 The different types of nodes in the modal strength dependency structure have been covered in the previous sections: authors, conceivers,